Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Proposed methods for solving MVSK Portfolios

 which already indicates that $\mathbf{w}^{\star}$ is the stationary point of Problem (\ref{eq:MVSK}). \end{IEEEproof} Using Lemma \ref{lem:The-set-of-fixed-point}, we can recast Problem (\ref{eq:MVSK}) into the following optimization problem

 This well-known fixed-point problem can be solved by the fixed-point iteration method \cite{judd1998numerical}, which iterates the following update

 in which the function $G$ should be Lipschitz continuous with Lipschitz constant $L<1$.
 In practice, this conventional approach is often criticized for slow convergence.
-Hence, in the rest part of this section, we will introduce an acceleration scheme to significantly improve its convergence.
+Hence, in the rest part of this section, we will introduce an acceleration scheme that significantly improves its convergence.